The Parity-Constrained Four-Peg Tower of Hanoi Problem and Its State Graph: Problem Description

-with disc $1$ being the smallest.
 A \emph{state} is a placement of all $n$ discs on the four pegs such that: \begin{enumerate} \item[\textbf{(i)}] the discs on every peg form a strictly increasing sequence from top to bottom (no larger disc lies on a smaller one); \item[\textbf{(ii)}] every disc occupies a peg compatible with its parity. \end{enumerate}